fchierad/PRD/PRD.md

 <a name="PRD.util.coerceToString"></a>

 #### util.coerceToString(input, [defVal]) ⇒ <code>string</code>
-Coerces the result to an ECMA string.
-Coercion rules for this function:If the first input parameter is null or undefined returns default value.
-If the first input parameter is an Array it returns the array joined by ' '.
-If the first input parameter is a String, Number or Boolean it returns a string.
-If the first input parameter is an object other than an Array it returns the default value.
-If the second input value is not null then the default value becomes the second input value.
-If the coercion to string from String, Number, Boolean or Array resulted in empty string, return default value.
+Coerces the result to an ECMA string.<br/>Coercion rules for this function:<br/>If the first input parameter is null or undefined returns default value.<br/>If the first input parameter is an Array it returns the array joined by ' '.<br/>If the first input parameter is a String, Number or Boolean it returns a string.<br/>If the first input parameter is an object other than an Array it returns the default value.<br/>If the second input value is not null then the default value becomes the second input value.<br/>If the coercion to string from String, Number, Boolean or Array resulted in empty string, return default value.

 **Kind**: static method of [<code>util</code>](#PRD.util)
 **Returns**: <code>string</code> - resulting string.